CottageLabs/coar-notifications/README.md

 $coarNotificationManager->announceReview($notification);
 ```

-both of which have the optional `$inReplyTo` parameter, or:
+or :

 ```php
 $notification->requestReview($notification);
 ```

+Note that all of the patterns have the optional `$inReplyTo` parameter to indicate that the step is in response to an earlier step.

 ## Development
 A `docker-compose.yml` is including to make experimentation and development easy.
 It connects